-Clery Act Information Student Support Services Office Bldg.
-B 671-735-0205/5555/5556 & 5558 The College makes available annual campus safety and security reports containing information on campus crime statistics.
+Clery Act Information

+The College makes available annual campus safety and security reports containing information on campus crime statistics.
 Data is collected through the Student Support Services Office.
-You can obtain a copy of the report from the Student Support Services Office or via the website at:
+For information regarding the preparation of the Annual Campus Crime Report, contact Student Support Services at 735-5555/6/8.
+You can obtain a copy of the report from the Student Support Services Office.